 Finally, the drink is topped with champagne.
 The recipe calls for only 3/4 an ounce of champagne, which means opening a full bottle of expensive French bubbly for just a few drinks leaves you with a lot of extra wine.
 While that’s certainly not the worst problem to have, it can be a bit pricey; feel free to replace the wine with something more affordable.
 Cava, for instance, often has notes of citrus and apple that would pair well with the rest of the drink.

 - 3/4 ounce St-Germain elderflower liqueur

 - 1/4 ounce simple syrup

 - 1 ounce Fuji apple juice

 - Champagne, chilled, to top (approximately 3/4 ounce)

 - Garnish: apple cubes

-Add all ingredients except the Champagne to a shaker with ice and shake until well-chilled.
+Add the rye whiskey, elderflower liqueur, simple syrup, lemon juice and Fuji apple juice to a shaker with ice and shake until well-chilled.